 We have funded our operations to date primarily through the sales of our common stock and shareholder loans.
 Our management recognizes that we must generate sales and additional cash resources in order for our Company to continue our operations.
-Based on increased demand for security services in China, our management believes in the potential for growth in our business.
+Given the market space for the industry chain brought by the booming development of 5G technology in China, increased interest in public safety and pandemic control and prevention in different scenarios, the potential for data captured by the company in the consumer analytics and synergy effect, the expansion of our own 5G business, and the increased demand for our smart community, safe campus, smart payment and other projects, our management believes that our business has the potential to continue to grow.

-We expect to generate revenue through expanding our current Safe Campus business, promoting Epidemic related systems, scenic area and public community security products, and other artificial intelligence application and products such as face recognition products, and through continuous product innovation and development as well as various types of value-added services.
+We expect to generate revenue through expanding our current Safe Campus business, promoting Epidemic related systems, and public community security products, and other artificial intelligence application and products such as face recognition products, and through continuous product innovation and development as well as various types of value-added services.
 If revenues are not generated or do not reach the level anticipated in our plan, in order to maintain working capital sufficient to support our operations and finance the future growth of its business, we expect to fund any cash flow shortfall through financial support from our majority stockholders (who are also our board members or officers) and public or private issuance of securities.
 However, such additional cash resources may not be available to us on desirable terms, or at all, if and when needed by us.
 We will also generate cash flow through cash income and governmental subsidies to support future operations.

-As of December 31, 2020, we had a working capital of \$1,048,803 or a current ratio of 1.81:1.
-Our current assets were \$2,345,998.
+As of March 31, 2021, we had a working capital deficit of \$274,760 or a current ratio of 0.86:1.
+Our current assets were \$1,714,328.
 As of June 30, 2020, we had a working capital of \$2,609,032 excluding the restricted cash of \$600,000 (or a current ratio of 4.78:1).
 Our current assets on June 30, 2020 were \$3,298,523 excluding the restricted cash of \$600,000.